Synodontis batensoda

 Synodontis batensoda, the upside-down catfish, is a species of mochokid upside-down catfish.
 It is unevenly distributed in inland waters across Africa from Senegal to Ethiopia, and is also known as a squeaker or giant upside-down catfish.
 It was originally described by Eduard Rüppell in 1832 in the paper "Continuation of the description and figure of several new fish, in the Nile. p1-14".

 The species is now regionally extinct in Northern Africa, but used to be found in Cairo during floods.
 It can be found in portions of the White Nile, Blue Nile, and the Baro Rivers in northeast Africa, and the Chad, Niger, Senegal, and Gambia river basins in western Africa.
 It occurs in slow-moving waters and marshes bordering large rivers.
 Water temperatures in its native habitat range from 23 to 27 C.

+As its common name implies, the upside-down catfish will swim upside-down.
+One theory accounts for this unusual behavior as a feeding strategy.
+In the wild, it often grazes on the undersides of submerged branches and logs, and swimming upside-down makes these areas more accessible.
+A different theory suggests swimming upside-down makes aquatic surface respiration more efficient.